LoznOz/nsw_tas_fuel_station/nsw_fuel_station.md

 Currently the cheapest sensors only offer E10/U91.

+Add a comment to [this issue](https://github.com/bicycleboy/nsw_tas_fuel_station/issues/13) to upvote for this to be implemented!

 #### Resolution (Advanced)

 1. This is a workaround which requires comfort with editing configuration.yaml.
 Unlike the E10/U91 cheapest sensors which use the API to find the cheapest stations by location as reported to NSW Fuel Check/FuelCheck - TAS, this solution only ever compares the stations you configure.